soilwise-he/SoilWise-documentation/tech/docs/technical_components/user_management.md

 ## Authentication

 Certain functionalities of the SWR will be available to anonymous users, but functions that edit any of the state of the system (data, configuration, metadata) require an authenticated user.
 The easiest form of authentication is to use the login provided by the SWR itself.
 This log-in is username-password based.
-A second factor, e.g. through an authenticator app, may be added after the first iteration.
+A second factor, e.g. through an authenticator app, may be added in the upcoming iteration.

 Other forms of authentication include using an existing token.